i0Ek3/IELTS-Plan/Writing/Analysis/Task 2.md

 In conclusion, I do not believe that banning animal testing would address the fundamental issues our species faces in the long term.
 Instead, we should seek alternatives while recognizing the necessity in specific, limited situations.

-## It is generally believed that some people are born with certain talents, for instance for sport or music, and others are not.
-However, it is sometimes claimed that any child can be taught to become a good sports person or musician.
+## Born with certain talents or can be taught?

 ### Before(me, band 6)